Finite Pulse-Time Effects in Long-Baseline Quantum Clock Interferometry: Idealized model for E1-M1 transitions

 The population of the ancilla state $\ket{\psi_a}$ can be expressed in terms of the two-level system $\ket{\vec{\psi}}$ by defining the quasi-projector $\hat{\Pi}$ which projects the two-level system onto the ancilla state via

 Next, we shall derive an explicit expression for $\hat\Pi$.
 For simplicity, let us assume that this projector does not depend on time, i.e. $\hat{\Pi}\neq \hat{\Pi}(t)$.
-Note that corrections due to the time dependence will not be present to our order of expansion.
+Note that corrections due to the time dependence will not be present to our order of expansion, see Bott et al.~\cite{Bott2023} for a treatment including weakly time-dependent detunings.
 We then obtain from Eq.~\eqref{eq: Schrödinger equation three-level system} the differential equation

 for the ancilla state and

 for the two-level system.
 Comparing these two equations -- where the latter has to be multiplied by $\hat{\Pi}$, i.e. projecting the two-level system onto the ancilla state -- leads to the so-called Bloch equation~\cite{Bloch1946,Sanz2015} given by